Caitlin Talmadge

 Biography

-Caitlin Talmadge is the Raphael Dorman and Helen Starbuck Associate Professor of Political Science at the Massachusetts Institute of Technology.
-She also serves as a Senior Non-Resident Fellow in Foreign Policy at the Brookings Institution; a member of the Defense Policy Board at the U.S. Department of Defense; and a series editor for Cornell Studies in Security Affairs at Cornell University Press.
+Caitlin Talmadge is the Raphael Dorman and Helen Starbuck Associate Professor of Political Science at the Massachusetts Institute of Technology, where she is also a member of the Security Studies Program and a faculty affiliate at the Center for Nuclear Security Policy.
+Outside of MIT, Professor Talmadge is Senior Non-Resident Fellow in Foreign Policy at the Brookings Institution and a series editor for Cornell Studies in Security Affairs at Cornell University Press.
+During 2023-5, she served as a member of the Defense Policy Board at the United States Department of Defense.
+During 2022, she held the Kissinger Chair in Foreign Policy and International Relations at the Library of Congress.

 Professor Talmadge’s research and teaching focus on nuclear deterrence and escalation, U.S. military operations and strategy, and security issues in Asia and the Persian Gulf.
 She is author of The Dictator’s Army: Battlefield Effectiveness in Authoritarian Regimes (Cornell, 2015), which Foreign Affairs named the Best Book in Security for 2016 and which won the 2017 Best Book Award from the International Security Studies Section of the International Studies Association.
 In addition, she is co-author of U.S. Defense Politics: The Origins of Security Policy (fourth edition, Routledge, 2021), and she is currently writing a book with Professor Brendan Green on nuclear escalation risks in conventional war.